 PCOS Infertility: Alternatives to IVF

-PCOS has not been proven to necessarily cause infertility, yet many women once diagnosed with PCOS despair that they will never have children.
-This grief and despair is unwarranted and unnecessarily stressful for these women.
+PCOS has not been proven to necessarily cause infertility.
+Yet, many women once diagnosed with PCOS despair that they will never have children.
+This grief and despair are unwarranted and unnecessarily stressful for these women.
 Despite what they are lead to believe, not only can women with PCOS conceive and have healthy children, they can do so, in many cases, naturally (without the use of drugs and IVF).